-For many industries, the rise of the IoT has been a game-changer, ushering in an era of communication and data analytics not previously possible.
-Despite the benefits, however, there are certainly challenges to the continued growth of the IoT; in particular, system integration is quickly establishing itself as the biggest challenge.
+The rise of the IoT has been a game-changer, ushering in an era of communication and data analytics not previously possible.
+Despite the benefits, however, there are certainly challenges to the continued growth of the IoT.
+In particular, system integration is quickly establishing itself as the biggest challenge.

 System Integration: Why It’s a Challenge

-When the Internet was originally envisioned, and in the early days of its growth, attached devices were relatively simple and alike in design.
+When the internet was originally envisioned, attached devices were relatively simple and alike in design.
 By and large, any device connected to the Internet was a computer running one of only a few standard operating systems and having similar network stacks that operated on common protocols.

 With the rise of smartphones and mobile computing, the diversity of connected devices began to widen considerably.
 More significantly, the advent of operating systems that can be loaded on smaller and smaller devices opened the way for an almost infinite variety of devices to be connected to the Internet — paving the way for the IoT.

-Now, everything from cars to televisions, refrigerators to water heaters, watches to wine racks are connected to the Internet — and these are just commonplace items in individuals’ homes.
+Now, everything from cars to televisions, refrigerators to water heaters, watches to wine racks are connected to the Internet.
+And these are just the commonplace items in individuals’ homes.
 Move to the industrial sector and the IoT encompasses scanners, monitors, diagnostic sensors, and a myriad of other devices performing functions we rarely take the time to think about.
 It’s little wonder that integrating these various devices is quickly becoming one of the biggest challenges facing technology companies.

 While integration will continue to be an evolving issue for companies and organizations to tackle, there are some basic steps every organization should take to reduce the challenges associated with systems integration.

-- Taking time to plan ahead is one of the most important steps — yet one that often falls by the wayside.
-In today’s fast-moving corporate environments, it’s not uncommon for projects and applications to evolve with features being added as needed until integration issues become an almost foregone conclusion.
+…Yet one that often falls by the wayside.
+In today’s fast-moving corporate environments, it’s not uncommon for projects and applications to continuously evolve.
+When features are added as needed, issues with systems integration become an almost foregone conclusion.
 Taking the time to plan ahead can go a long way to ensuring that devices and services can not only communicate now but also down the road.